P-15-MON-13-2024/ims-server/README.md

 # IMS-Server
-The backend codebase for the **RFID-based Inventory Management System**.
+The backend codebase for the **RFID-based Wireless Inventory Management System**.

 This project was developed as a part of the Electronic Design Lab (EE344) course of Electrical Engineering Department, IIT-Bombay by group **MON-13**.